 For example, if you only want to show your availability for a specific number of days (e.g. to show 7 days ahead at a time), this isn’t yet possible with the Kartra calendar.
-Navigating the time zone settings is still frustrating too.
+Navigating the time zone settings is still a little frustrating too.

 It’s still a work in progress however, so I’m keen to see the improvements to the calendar in coming months.

 If you provide services that involve managing your clients’ Kartra accounts for them, the Agency feature is for you.
 This allows you to set up multiple Kartra accounts from within your own dashboard, or to link your clients’ Kartra accounts to yours.